phackt/phackt.github.io/_posts/2017-03-27-mitm-non-hsts-example.markdown

 Now imagine that the victim is surfing on http://www.ameli.fr.
 ![pic5]({{ site.url }}/public/images/mitm-example/pic5.png)

-We wee the trafic passing through the attacker machine.
+We see the trafic passing through the attacker machine.
 From the victim's point of view, everything seems transparent... but notice a detail:
 ![pic6]({{ site.url }}/public/images/mitm-example/pic6.png)

-When he wants to access the login page:
+*https://assure.ameli.fr* became *http://assure.ameli.fr*.
+Our script will know that it will have to replay the secure connection on the other side.
+Now when our victim wants to access the login page:
 ![pic7]({{ site.url }}/public/images/mitm-example/pic7.png)

 Everything seems ok, except....
 Where is the green padlock ![padlock]({{ site.url }}/public/images/mitm-example/padlock.png) ???
-So here we are, sslstrip.py has done its job, switching every https links into http, deleting every secure headers (HSTS too, so if not cached, the attack will succeed).
-The script will remind what domains need a secure connection and will redo the job in a secure manner with the destination website.
+So here we are, **sslstrip.py** has done its job, switching every https links into http, deleting every secure headers (HSTS too, so if not cached, the attack will succeed).
+The script will remind what domains need SSL/TLS and replay the connections in a secure manner with the destination website.

 So we have **Victim <- HTTP -> Attacker (Mitmproxy) <- HTTPS -> Website**.
 We can now intercept all the trafic in clear.